Update Rank Math via n8n: 2 Methods That Actually Work

 URL Pattern:

-You’ll need to create WordPress credentials in n8n using an Application Password.
-Go to your WordPress profile (Users → Profile → Application Passwords) to generate one.
+={{ $json.target_domain }}/wp-json/wp/v2/posts/{{ $json.id }}Authentication uses n8n’s built-in WordPress credential type.
+You’ll need to create credentials in n8n using an Application Password generated from your WordPress profile (Users → Profile → Application Passwords).

 ={{